Feel free to search our website, in particular for our Crew Advice Form. It saves a lot of heartache and headaches later.

 1. Are you aware that nuts, fish, meats, and poultry may be handled and stored onboard, and that galley equipment such as pots, pans, and utensils are used for multiple food types, with no separate catering for specific dietary requirements?
 YES / NO

-Note: These questions are intended to ensure prospective sailors are aware of onboard food practices and can confirm whether these align with their personal or medical dietary needs.
+Why? - These questions are intended to ensure prospective sailors are aware of onboard food practices and can confirm whether these align with their personal or medical dietary needs.
+You'd be surprised how many people expect the way you run the food practices on your vessel to change because they have a specific dietary requirement.

 2. Are you comfortable assisting in cleaning and cooking all foods, particularly those mentioned above?
 YES / NO.